 Theories on the cause of colic have shifted from a sort of infant version of irritable bowel syndrome (IBS) or gas, to neurological immaturity and nervous system overload.
 In my review of the research on colic and ongoing interviews with colic experts, I think one thing is clear, colic has different causes for different babies, but there are universally common characteristics of babyhood that show us what the usual suspects are.
 Some things, from biological to neurological, just go along with being a baby in those first few tumultuous months.
 Child psychiatrist and neuroscientist, Bruce Perry, MD, PhD, who I've found has one of the most profound understandings of how our brains develop, describes the extreme discontent babies suffer in the first months as resulting from the various rhythms of the brain not yet being synchronized.
 Eventually, Perry promises, "your baby's neurological rhythms will become synchronized like an orchestra."
 That's when the clouds part, the sun pierces your weary soul, and the angels sing.
 Your baby emerges as a real, responsive, connected person, rather than a crying machine.
-Until then . . .
+Until then . . . you gotta get your soothing game on!

 Another thing that seems clear, and at the same time enlightening, is that colic isn’t always colic—the diagnosis simply describes a symptom: crying for more than three hours a day, three times a week, for three weeks or more.
 This symptom can commonly be brought about when a baby's holding-time quota is not being met.This idea sprouted when I first read a blog post by Jay Gordon years ago in which he profoundly suggests that babies thought to be “colicky” simply need to be fed and held more.
 He describes working with parents on soothing skills in his pediatric practice and suddenly, their baby no longer fits the diagnostic criteria for colic.
 This dynamic is echoed in my work as well, especially with experienced mothers whose first babies were of a milder temperament.
 I would add that these babies often need more intensive help getting to sleep!
 This brings me to my gigantic colic caveat: All babies really are different.
 Some need far more soothing than others (and this is one of the simplest answers to why prolonged crying happens).
 Some are extremely more sensitive to being overtired (being awake too long between feeds), and some are actually gassy or have reflux.